Thespyinthehole/EasyLexer/README.md

   printf("\nToken: %s, Type: %d", iter->value.c_str(), iter->token);
 ```

+### Error detection

+After you have run `lexer.parse`, you will be given back a list of tokens, however this list will either be the list of errors or the complete list of tokens.
+The contents can be defined by checking the field `lexer.successful` being true, in which case the list will be the valid tokens extracted from the input string.
+Otherwise, it will contain the errors.
+In both cases, the tokens you recieve will contain a line number and a character position along that line which determines where the start of that token is in the input string.

 ### Compiling the code
 When compiling your code, do what you would normally do when compiling except you will need to add the `EasyLexer.cpp` to the compilier, either through an IDE or by adding the file to the command in the terminal.